MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-evaluate-capacity.md

 When using Machine Learning Server for operationalization, code is executed in a session or as a service on a compute node.
 In order to optimize load-balancing performance, Machine Learning Server is capable of establishing and maintaining a pool of R and Python shells for code execution.
 This pool limits the maximum number of R and Python shells can be used to execute in parallel.

 There is a cost to creating a shell both in time and memory.
 So having a pool of existing shells awaiting code execution requests means no time is lost on shell creation at runtime thereby shortening the processing time.
 Instead, the time needed to create shells for the pool occurs whenever the compute node is restarted.
-For this reason, the larger the defined initial pool size(`InitialSize`), the longer it takes to start up the compute node.
+For this reason, the larger the defined initial pool size (InitialSize), the longer it takes to start up the compute node.

-New shells can be added to the pool until the maximum pool size (`MaxSize`) is reached.
+New shells can be added to the pool until the maximum pool size (MaxSize) is reached.
 Whenever the last shell in the pool is called, a new shell is automatically created for the next, future execution request until the maximum is reached.
-After the maximum is reached, the compute node returns a `503 - server busy` response.
+After the maximum is reached, the compute node returns a '503 - server busy' response.
 However, during simulation test, the test continues until the test threshold is met (maximum threads or latency).
 If the number of shells needed to run the test exceeds the number of shells in the pool, a new shell is created on-demand when the request is made and the time it takes to execute the code is longer since time is spent creating the shell itself.

 The size of this pool can be adjusted in the external configuration file, appsettings.json, found on each compute node.